saucepoint/anvil-instancing/README.md

 # anvil-instancing
-Dockerizing [anvil from foundry](https://book.getfoundry.sh/anvil/) to run on Digital Ocean Droplets, to act as a lightweight private chain
+Dockerizing [anvil from foundry](https://book.getfoundry.sh/anvil/) to run on Digital Ocean Droplets, to act as lightweight private chains

----

-As builders look to enable chain-faciliated games, they arrive at a crossroad -- *what portions of the system should be onchain?.* Some will choose only to have game assets/components represented as NFTs, while game logic resides on traditional web2 backends.
-Others will go all out with a fully on-chain experience.
-In the middle, some will a adopt a hybrid approach.

-This repo is meant for the hybrid games, where game logic is executed on the EVM through a private chain.
-This reduces the cost burden of operational systems and/or end-users.

-**End Result**

-Create a private, configurable, EVM environment that is accessible through typical JSON RPC clients (ethers.js, web3py).
+The instance(s) are accessible through typical JSON RPC clients (ethers.js, web3py).

-For example, web clients can submit transactions to the RPC to represent progression or outcomes of a game.
+I.e. web clients can submit transactions (free) to the RPC to represent progression or outcomes of a game.
 Events can be parsed (via the RPC) and used for rendering the outcomes.

-**Trade Offs**

-* Anvil does not support subscriptions [docs](https://book.getfoundry.sh/reference/anvil/)

-* To minimize memory and disk consumption, anvil instances should be restarted or reset occasionally.
-This means the chain's state should be considered *emphemeral*

 ---